openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 ### Users

-- represent individual users
+User entities represent individual API consumers and are owned by a specific domain.

-- are associated with 0 or more projects (users are not exclusive to a project)
+Users can be associated with zero or more projects via explicit role grants.
+Granting a user a role on a domain effectively grants that role across all projects owned by that domain.

-- A user associated with no projects is useless from the perspective of OpenStack and should not ever be authenticated to any resources.
-It is allowed, however, to create a workflow means of acquiring or loading users from other resources and mapping them to projects.
+A user without any role grants (and therefore no project associations) is effectively useless from the perspective of an OpenStack service and should never be authorized to access any resources.
+It is allowed, however, as a means of acquiring or loading users from external sources prior to mapping them to projects.
-- can be associated with one or more projects, and therefore can also be in one or more domains, the association of the domain being strictly though the projects that user is associated with.
-- project_id on a user resource represents a ‘default’ project, to be used with authorization and validation calls later described in this API.
-If no project_id is provided to these calls, the user’s "project_id" is used as a default.

-Resource attributes:
+Required attributes:

+- `id`
+  - Globally unique resource identifier.
+This attribute is provided by the identity service implementation.
+- `name`
-- id (globally unique - PRIMARY KEY/resource ID)
+  - Globally unique username.
-- name (globally unique)
+- `url`
-- url (fully qualified resource URL)
+  - Fully qualified resource URL.
+This attribute is provided by the identity service implementation.

+Optional attributes:

-- enabled (optional)
+- `domain_id`
+  - References the domain which owns the user.
+If a domain is not specified, the identity service implementation **must** automatically assign one.
-- password (optional)
+- `project_id`
+  - References the user's default project to authorize against, if the API user does not explicitly specify one.
+Setting this attribute does not grant any actual authorization on the project, and is merely provided for convenience.
-- description (optional)
+- `description`
-- email (optional)
+- `email`
-- project_id (optional)
+- `enabled` (boolean)
+  - Setting this value to `false` prevents the user from authenticating or receiving authorization.
+Additionally, all pre-existing tokens held by the user are immediately invalidated.
+Re-enabling a user does not re-enable pre-existing tokens.
-- domain_id (optional)
+- `password`
+  - The default form of credential used during authentication.

 ### Credentials